Houston Brain Injury Attorney (TBI)

 - Sexual assault

 Again, the symptoms of a TBI are not always immediate.
 Some people may not begin to feel the effects for several days or weeks, and they may not know what caused their condition.
-The often-misunderstood symptoms of TBIs underscores the importance of getting medical attention following any accident.
+The often-misunderstood symptoms of TBIs underscore the importance of getting medical attention following an accident.
 A TBI is an injury you want to have identified and properly treated right away in case you need evidence in a brain injury lawsuit later on.
+Contact our Houston brain injury attorneys today.

 What are the Long-Term Effects of Traumatic Brain Injury?

 All TBI cases are different.
-In many cases, victims deal with physical, cognitive and psychological consequences to these types of injuries.
-Some TBI victims cannot return to their former jobs because of the effects of their injuries, and some never maintain gainful employment again after suffering their injuries.
+In many cases, victims deal with physical, cognitive, and psychological consequences of these types of injuries.
+Some TBI victims cannot return to their former jobs because of the effects of their brain injuries, and some never maintain gainful employment again after suffering their injuries.
 Other victims require constant, 24-hour care and assistance with daily activities and various needs.

 TBI treatment typically encompasses multiple different approaches, some of which can be very costly.
 Possible rehabilitation for TBI victims includes, but is not limited to: